 - You can substitute Madeira or red wine for Marsala but it will not have the unique Marsala flavor.
 Marsala can be stored for a long time after opening in the pantry.

-- This can easily be doubled, you will just need a very large skillet or two 10 inch skillet.
+- This recipe can easily be doubled, you will just need a very large skillet or two 10 inch skillet.

 - Chicken meatballs freeze very well.
 When re-heating, add a little milk, chicken broth or even water to them to thin down the sauce which will have thickened while frozen.